MarcRussell2/car-image-classification/README.md

 <p align="center">
   <img src="main/img/rf-num-tree-10k-rec.png" width = 650 >
 </p>

+Out of boot (bag) score was very similar to, or better than, the test accuracy scores.

 Next I'm looking forward to increase number of classes.
 With 14 classes, accuracy fell to around ~50%